danweitzel/webpage/content/post/linuxsocialscience/index.md

 ```

 Once you have installed LaTeX you also need an editor to write your documents in.
 Personally, I use emacs for this purpose.
 While emacs is great and has enormous customizability it also comes with somewhat of a learning curve.
+A quick intro to emacs and LaTeX is available [here](https://kevinlanguasco.wordpress.com/2019/04/29/latex-editing-with-emacs-on-manjaro/).
+Be aware, the author of the post uses Arch and the installation guide for emacs will not work if you have a Debian-based OS installed.
 If you just want a LaTeX editor to be able to start writing I recommend [TeXstudio](https://www.texstudio.org/).

 ```
 sudo add-apt-repository ppa:sunderme/texstudio